 The Development Projects

-This program combines our unique learning environment with six months of working and living in communities in Belize.
-Richmond Vale Academy is a partner with Humana People to People’s member organization in Belize.
+This program combines our unique learning environment with six months of working and living in communities in Belize or Ecuador.
+Richmond Vale Academy is a partner with Humana People to People’s member organization in Belize and Ecuador.
 The Federation Humana People to People was established in 1996 and is a network of 31 organizations engaged in creating change, locally and globally, in communities in Europe, Africa, Asia and the Americas.